-For anyone who loves lake living and family gatherings, this Walloon Lake home is a must visit on the Petoskey Area Home Tour September 15.
+For anyone who loves lake living and family gatherings, this Walloon Lake home is a must visit.
+See it on the Petoskey Area Home Tour September 15.

 4708 Lake Grove Rd., Petoskey